-On this day in 1985, a volcano erupts in Colombia, killing well over 20,000 people as nearby towns are buried in mud, ice and lava.
+On November 14, 1985, a volcano erupts in Colombia, killing well over 20,000 people as nearby towns are buried in mud, ice and lava.

 The Nevado del Ruiz volcano is situated in the north-central part of Colombia.
 Over the centuries, various eruptions caused the formation of large mudflows in the valleys beneath the volcano.
 When the Nevado del Ruiz went an extended period of time without erupting, people began to build towns over the mudflow areas and glacial ice built up near the volcano’s crater.